 Cooking with honey can add flavor nuances it also impacts recipe characteristics.
 Because it’s liquid, recipes may require more flour, reduction of other liquids, and a lower temperature.
 The National Honey Board has honey recipes and info.
 I also use Taste of Honey, a recipe book.

 Tablespoon for tablespoon honey is sweeter than sugar and has a few more calories than white or brown sugar.
 I like to spend those calories drizzled over warm cornbread.
 I also like Apple Pumpkin Butter on Honey Cornbread

-Whole-grains, yogurt and honey make Honey Cornbread taste so good!
-I used 2 kinds cornmeal for added texture, but you can use what you have on hand.
+Whole-grains, yogurt, and honey make Honey Cornbread taste so good!
+I used 2 different grinds of cornmeal for added texture, but you can use what you have on hand.
 The medium-grind is more coarse than enriched cornmeal.
 Bob’s Red Mill Medium-Grind Cornmeal is what I use.
 I love the bit of crunch it adds.

 Leftover cornbread?
 Check out this Cranberry Orange Cornbread Trifle!
 Might find you want 2 batches just to make the trifle!!